azdavis/azdavis.net/posts/en/limitations-opportunity.md

 runtime) determines the type of every [term][].
 If the typechecker detects a type error, the program is not permitted to run.

-In dynamically typed languages, there is no static typechecker, and type errors are thus reported at runtime.
+In dynamically typed (or should I say [uni-typed][]) languages, there is no static typechecker, and type errors are thus reported at runtime.

 ### Limitation: Type annotations